RetroCraft/problems/index.md

 home: yes
 ---

-This is an open archive from my being a Waterloo and Laurier CS/BBA student.
+This is an open archive from my time (and my friends' times) as Waterloo and Laurier CS/BBA and MATH/BBA students.
 If you find it useful and want me to endure more pain, consider sending me a <s>coffee</s> bubble tea.
 Minus Stripe/PayPal's 30¢ transaction fee, of course.